16 Top-Rated Attractions & Things to Do in the Blue Mountains, Australia

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-The Three Sisters, near Katoomba, is the best-known tourist attraction in the Blue Mountains.
-Rising more than 900 meters above the mist-shrouded Jamison Valley, these striking sandstone pillars afford magnificent photo opportunities.
-At night they are floodlit, creating a hauntingly beautiful effect against the night sky.
+The Three Sisters rock formation, near Katoomba, is the best-known tourist attraction in the Blue Mountains.
+Rising more than 900 meters above the mist-shrouded Jamison Valley, these striking sandstone pillars star in countless iconic images of the Blue Mountains.
+Floodlights illuminate them at night, creating a hauntingly beautiful effect against the night sky.

 According to one Aboriginal legend, the peaks are three sisters bewitched by a tribal elder, who turned them into stone to protect them from three brothers in another tribe.
 However, the elder perished before he could reverse his spell.

-Echo Point offers one of the best viewing areas and marks the starting point for several walking tracks descending into the valley.
+Echo Point offers one of the best views of the Three Sisters.
+It also marks the starting point for several walking tracks descending into the valley.
 The Giant Stairway, a trail of more than 800 steps, leads to the base of these stunning peaks.